-No, not yet.
+There is no cure for diabetes currently.
 But at UVA, you'll find research that's getting close.
-We're discovering ways to make living with diabetes simpler, easier and healthier.
+We're discovering ways to make living with diabetes simpler, easier and healthier with our diabetes innovations.

 Pancreatic Transplant for Diabetes

 A pancreatic transplant may be Diabetes Innovations recommended if you have:

 - Severe kidney disease that requires a kidney transplant